How-To Delete All DynamoDB Items (Without Deleting the Table)

 How does DynamoDB truncate functionality work in Dynobase?

 There's no simple way to truncate the whole table like in the SQL world.
-Dynobase scans your whole table and deletes each record one by one.
+Dynobase scans your whole table, paginated through the results and deletes each record one by one.

 Are there any other ways to delete all items in DynamoDB table?